botradingblog1/android-popping-the-stack-1/README.md

-# App for experimenting with Tasks and Activities in Android (Java)
+# Appp playground for with Tasks Stacks in Android (Java)
 ## Overview

-The app let's the user create a stack with one or two tasks and then pop back to the root Activity.
+The app let's the user create a stack with one or two task stacks and then pop back to the root Activity.
+You can see which intent flags are used to create new tasks and to be able to pop the stacks.

 ## Supporting material
 Check out my [blog post](http://justmobiledev.com/popping-the-stack-in-android/) on popping the stack for a detailed explanation.